acidstout/openweathermap-widget/README.md

 2. Activate the plugin.
 3. Use a shortcode or the widget.

+## Privacy policy
+This widget itself does not collect, store or analyze any personal data.
+However, by using the OpenWeatherMap.org API such data may be transferred to or requested by OpenWeatherMap.org in order to provide you weather information of the location information you provided.
+For details please see their privacy policy at https://openweathermap.org/privacy-policy

 ## License
 This program is free software; you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation; either version 3 of the License, or (at your option) any later version.
 This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
 See the GNU General Public License for more details.
 You should have received a copy of the GNU General Public License along with this program; if not, write to the Free Software Foundation, Inc., 59 Temple Place, Suite 330, Boston, MA 02111-1307, USA.
 Further details on this license can be found [here](https://www.gnu.org/licenses/gpl-3.0.html).